behrica/specter-x/README.md

 # specter-x

-A Clojure library designed to extend specter to support data structures.
+A Clojure library designed to extend specter to support exploration of data structures.

 ## Usage